CtrlAltKismet/Sprout-and-Spark/README.md

 - Links to external websites for further support for families.
 - A gallery updated after each event to encourage website engagement.
 - Links to social media for further visual content such as photos and videos.
+- A link to the homepage attached to the navbar logo for ease of use.

 ## Mock ups